serokell/blog-posts/Alex and Happy Part 2/article.md

 * [X] link to its user guide
 -->

 This is the second and final part of the Parsing with Haskell series.
 Haven't read the first part yet?
 You can find it [here](https://serokell.io/blog/lexing-with-alex).

 In this article, we will use [Happy](https://www.haskell.org/happy/) to generate a parser that will consume the token stream from the lexer that Alex has generated for us.

-As with Alex, our goal here is to provide enough information on Happy to be productive and do valuable things with it, hence we won't cover every single feature of Happy.
+As with Alex, our goal is to provide enough information to be productive with Happy.
+Hence, we won't cover every single feature of it.
 Please refer to the [Happy User Guide](https://monlih.github.io/happy-docs/) for more information.

 This tutorial was written using GHC version 9.0.2, Stack resolver LTS-19.8, Alex version 3.2.7.1, and Happy version 1.20.0.

 ## Our grammar: MiniML

-We've discussed the grammar in the previous article, but let's reintroduce it here.
+We discussed our grammar in the previous article, but let's reintroduce it here.

 MiniML (read as "minimal") is a small grammar based on [ML](https://en.wikipedia.org/wiki/ML_(programming_language)).
 As the name suggests, it has the minimal syntax needed to get you started with Alex and Happy.